Cecilia-Duran/2022-04_gh_usatlas_af_qst/_episodes/04-jupyter_lab.md

 ---
-title: "Jupyter Lab"
+title: "JupyterLab"
-teaching: 00
+teaching: 0
-exercises: 00
+exercises: 0
 questions:
 - "What is JupyterLab?"
 objectives: